Opinion dynamics and wisdom under out-group discrimination: Concluding remarks

-In the current work, we have investigated opinion dynamics under in-group bias and out-group discrimination as (such) a potentially alternative explanation for disagreement.
-In our setup, agents are driven by two forces: they want to adjust their opinions to match those of the agents they follow (their in-group, friends, or those they trust) and, in addition, they want to adjust their opinions to match the `inverse' of those of the agents they oppose (their out-group, enemies, or those they distrust).
+In the current work, we have investigated opinion dynamics under out-group discrimination (in-group bias) as such a potentially alternative explanation for disagreement.
+In our setup, agents are driven by two forces: they want to adjust their opinions to match those of the agents of their in-group and, in addition, they want to adjust their opinions to match the `inverse' of those of the agents of their out-group.
 Best responses in this setting lead us to a DeGroot-like opinion updating process in which agents form their next period opinions via weighted averages of their neighbors' (possibly inverted) opinion signals.
 Unlike in the standard DeGroot model where opinions may converge to arbitrary consensus opinion profiles, in our model only neutral consensus opinion profiles may be attained in the long-run, that is, consensus vectors where the consensus opinion is a fixed-point of each agent's deviation function (modeling the mode of opposition between agents).
-Thus, if there exists no opinion that is neutral in this sense, our model predicts permanent disagreement provided that negative relations between agents are sufficiently strong.
+Thus, if there exists no opinion that is `globally' neutral in this sense, our model predicts persistent disagreement provided that negative relations between agents are sufficiently strong.
 When we specialize our model to undirected networks containing no self-loops and where the only allowable deviation function is `soft opposition', we derive necessary and sufficient conditions for bi-polarization in connected societies.
 These say that long-run opinions bi-polarize if and only if the underlying network wherein agents communicate satisfies `opposition bipartiteness': it consists of two groups of agents exhibiting positive within-group links and negative between-group links.
 We also investigate social influence in this special case, that is, the question of whose initial opinions matter most for resulting long-run opinions.
-We find that in opposition bipartite networks (satisfying aperiodicity), opinion leadership is determined by eigenvector centrality exactly in the same way as in the standard DeGroot model, except that a plus or minus sign indicates group membership.
+We find that in opposition bipartite networks (satisfying aperiodicity), opinion leadership, in terms of \emph{absolute power}, is determined by eigenvector centrality exactly in the same way as in the standard DeGroot model.
 This means that an agent is prominent to the degree that she is interlinked with prominent agents; it is noteworthy that even strong negative ties increase prominence.
-Finally, we have considered the question of wisdom, that is, whether agents can (jointly) learn the true state of nature of their discussion topic, provided that such a truth exists.
-The case for wisdom is a weak one in our model since negative ties typically prevent consensus formation, so clearly not everybody can be wise in the long-run.
-Ultimately, this result must be interpreted by reference to the rationality of the agents involved.
-The standard interpretation of DeGroot learners is that of na\"ive individuals susceptible to persuasion bias. \textcite{Golub2010} show that such agents can still learn the true state of nature under not too demanding conditions. \textcite{Jadbabaie2012} show that slightly more rationality increases the case for wisdom.
-In contrast, we show that an additional bias such as in-group bias may significantly worsen this case.